NoroffFEU/development-platforms/src/content/docs/appwrite-case-study/appwrite-case-study.md

 ## Main Features

-Appwrite serves as a Backend-as-a-Service (BaaS) platform, designed to simplify and streamline backend development for web and mobile applications.
-Its primary purpose is to provide developers with a comprehensive set of features, allowing them to focus on building front-end functionality without the complexities of managing server infrastructure.
+The main goal of Appwrite is to provide developers with a comprehensive set of resources, allowing them to focus on building front-end applications without having to manage the server infrastructure.

 ### Key problems it solves:
-- **Backend Simplification:** Appwrite alleviates the burden of managing server-side infrastructure, database, and authentication, enabling developers to concentrate on creating user interfaces and application logic.
+- **Backend Simplification:** Appwrite reduces the burden of managing server-side infrastructure, databases, and authentication, allowing developers to focus on building user interfaces and application logic.

 - **Cross-Platform Compatibility:** It addresses the challenge of creating and maintaining backend services that work seamlessly across various platforms, including web and mobile applications.